Raihan4520/AI/README.md

-# Artificial Intelligence and Expert System Course Codes
+# Artificial Intelligence (AI) and Expert System Course Codes

 This repository contains the code and assignments completed during the **Artificial Intelligence (AI)** course at **American International University - Bangladesh (AIUB)**.
 The repository serves as a collection of the various algorithms and techniques explored throughout the course.